andypeeters/duolingo-guides-to-anki/README.md

 ## Installation

-Just copy the scripts into a directory of your choice.
+Just copy the scripts (include all ***.py** files) into a directory of your choice.
 And in case of Linux/Unix execute the following command to make the scripts executable:

 `chmod u+x duolingo-download.sh duolingo_scraper.py`